-Deputy provincial governor of Upper Austria Michael Strugi with the new advisory board spokesman of the Plastics Cluster, Manfred Hackl (CEO EREMA Group) and Cluster manager Wolfgang Bohmayr.
-The focus of the work in the Cluster is on the initiation, support and promotion of innovation projects.
+Deputy provincial governor of Upper Austria Michael Strugl with the new advisory board spokesman of the Plastics Cluster, Manfred Hackl (CEO EREMA Group) and Cluster manage Wolfgang Bohmavr The focus of the work in the Cluster is on the initiation, support and promotion of innovation projects.
 "The twelve industry representatives of the advisory board support the Cluster in its strategic orientation.
 With Manfred Hackl as the advisory board spokesman of the Plastics Cluster we will benefit from the expertise of a forward thinker of the industry," says a delighted deputy provincial governor Michael Strugl.
 The circular economy is one of the main topics for Hackl: "This is a major opportunity to improve the image of plastic.
-However, its success depends on the interplay of everyone involved from waste plastic collection and recycling technology up to the reuse in processing," emphasises Hackl. www.kunststoff-cluster.at
+However, its success depends on the interplay of everyone involved from waste plastic collection and recycling technology up to the reuse in processing," emphasises Hackl. www.kunststoff-cluster.at EREMA GROUP 12% UP €150 M TURNOVER BARRIER BROKEN The 2017/18 fiscal year has been a very successful one for the EREMA Group.

-Newsroom

-EREMA GROUP 12% UP

-€150 M TURNOVER BARRIER BROKEN

-The 2017/18 fiscal year has been a very successful one for the EREMA Group.
 With double-digit growth of 12% the companies integrated in the Group once again achieved record turnover with consolidated sales reaching €155 m for the first time.
-The plastics recycling machine manufacturer EREMA GmbH with its well known brands INTAREMA®, VACUREMA® and COREMA® increased its turnover by around 18% compared to the previous fiscal year, generating sales of €144 m.
+The plastics recycling machine manufacturer EREMA GmbH with its well known brands INTAREMA®, VACUREMA® and COREMA® increased its turnover by around 18% compared to the previous fiscal year, generating sales of $\in$ 144 m.
 The positive development was achieved across all applications - Post Consumer, In-house and Bottle - and geographical markets.
 The growth in turnover of PureLoop GmbH, founded in 2015, is more than 30%.
-The company, which specialises in shredder/extruder technology, was able to increase its revenues thanks to a notable increase in sales of the ISEC evo recycling machines within just a few years to €6 m.
-The other subsidiaries of the EREMA Group - 3S GmbH which focuses on the fabrication of core components for the extrusion
+The employees of the companies which belong to the EREMA Group together achieved a record turnover of over $\in$ 150m in the 2017/18 financial year.
+The company, which specialises in shredder/extruder technology, was able to increase its revenues thanks to a notable increase in sales of the ISEC evo recycling machines within just a few years to and oilfield industry and used machine specialists UMAC GmbH -€6 m.
+The other subsidiaries of the EREMA Group - 35 GmbH which likewise recorded a positive development.
+Both companies were focuses on the fabrication of core components for the extrusion able to increase their turnover FROM PIONEER TO GLOBAL MARKET LEADER.
+EREMA CELEBRATES: